bolzhub/Root-Inserts/README.md

 ## Description

-Stl files of individual custom-made inserts and containers for the base and expansions factions of the board game Root:
+Stl files of individual custom-made inserts and containers for the base and expansions content of the board game Root:
 - Marquise de Cat
 - Eyrie Dynasties
 - Woodland Alliance